masnes/financial_calculators/README.md

 ###### Output:
 ```

 Assuming:
         A starting contribution of $0
-    An inflation rate of 1.03
+        An inflation rate of 1.03 (3.00%)
-    An compounding rate of 1.07
+        A compounding rate of 1.1 (10.00%)
         A yearly contribution of $10,000
         40 years of contribution
         and 40 years till retirement

-    You'll have a net compounding rate of 1.04
+    You'll have a net compounding rate of 1.07 (7.00%)

+You will put in a total of $400,000.00
-You will retire with the equivalent of $950,255.16 in today's currency
+You will retire with the equivalent of $1,996,351.12 in today's currency

 ```

 ##### Run the calculator with some options:

 * A starting contribution of $50,000
 * The default inflation rate of 1.03
-* An compounding rate of 1.08
+* An compounding rate of 1.08 (8%)
 * A yearly contribution of $10,000 (same as the default, but specified in the arguments)
 * 15 years of contribution
 * and 30 years till retirement